JosiahParry/valve/README.md

 When the R package is built it also includes the binary executable at `inst/valve`.
 So if you ever find yourself needing the executable `system.file("valve", package = "valve")` will point you right to it!
 This will always be the version of the executable that your R package is using.

 You can verify the binary works for your machine by running the below.
-If you have a Windows machine include use `valve.exe` for the executable.
+If you have a Windows machine include `system.file("valve.exe", package = "valve")` for the executable.

 ```r
 # get executable path and included api paths